isar/isar/docs/docs/faq.md

 > I store my data in a backend database, why do I need Isar?.

-Even today, it is very common to have no data connection, if you are in a subway or a plane, or if you visit your grandma who has no WiFi and very bad cell signal.
+Even today, it is very common to have no data connection if you are in a subway or a plane or if you visit your grandma, who has no WiFi and a very bad cell signal.
 You shouldn't let bad connection cripple your app!

 ### Isar vs Hive

-The answer to this one is easy: Isar was [started as a replacement for Hive](https://github.com/hivedb/hive/issues/246) and is now at a state where I recommend to always use Isar over Hive.
+The answer is easy: Isar was [started as a replacement for Hive](https://github.com/hivedb/hive/issues/246) and is now at a state where I recommend always using Isar over Hive.

 ### Where clauses?!